AnubisOS/horus/README.md

 # horus

-A pharaonic fetch tool for Linux written in Python.
+A Pharaonic fetch tool for Arch Linux written in Python.

 ## Screenshots